ISP-SST/sst_archive/observations/README.md

 ## Ingestion

+This section provides more details about how data is ingested into the data models contained in this app.

 ### Tags (Features & Events)

 While tags can be assigned arbitrarily in the database model and admin site, the source for what tags should be applied